{{org_field_logo}}

 10.3 Employment References

-- Two written references are required, one of which must be from the candidate’s most recent employer.
+Two written references are required, one of which must be from the candidate’s most recent employer.

-- All gaps in employment must be satisfactorily explained and documented.
+All gaps in employment must be satisfactorily explained and documented.

 10.4 Right to Work Checks

-10.5 Overseas Recruitment Compliance
+10.5 International Recruitment and Sponsorship Compliance

-- {{org_field_name}} will fully comply with the Code of Practice for International Recruitment of Health and Social Care Personnel in Scotland.
+Where international recruitment applies, the organisation will comply with the current Scottish Code of Practice for International Recruitment of Health and Social Care Personnel and all current Home Office sponsor and immigration requirements.

 10.6 Occupational Health Clearance